-For more than a century, the Boston Children’s Museum has offered fun, exciting and educational exhibits and programs that enable young visitors to explore the world around them.
-The second-oldest children’s museum in the country, the facility is located along Fort Point Channel at Children’s Wharf.
+Boston Children’s Museum offers fun, exciting and educational exhibits and programs that enable young visitors to explore the world around them.
+The facility is located along Fort Point Channel at Children’s Wharf.
 With a giant 40-foot-tall milk bottle out front, it contains a variety of interactive and innovative exhibits that make the Boston Children’s Museum one of the city’s most popular attractions for visitors of all ages.

 In 1909, a group of science teachers first introduced the idea for a children’s museum in Boston.
 In pursuit of this goal, they founded the Science Teacher’s Bureau.
 The Women’s Education Association provided help in planning the institution, which opened four years later.
 The museum’s first location was in Pinebank Mansion in Olmsted Park situated along Jamaica Pond.
 It had two exhibits; one was dedicated to birds and the other featured minerals and shells.
 Over the next few years, several other branches were opened across the city.
 They were usually located in schools so that children in other neighborhoods could have access to the museum.
 The institution opened a larger branch containing a bigger collection of exhibits and specimens in the Barnard Memorial Building in 1919.
 Although this branch closed seven years later, it demonstrated the need for more room.